jeancarl/tjbot-rock-papers-scissors/README.md

 ## Node-RED on Raspberry Pi

 Keeping things in same language, I chose to use Node-RED on the Raspberry Pi running the TJBot.
-However, you can choose to subscribe to the IoT command in Python, Node.js, or another language and play the song that way.
+However, you can choose to subscribe to the IoT command in Python, Node.js, or another language and play the game that way.

 If you haven't installed the TJBot Node-RED nodes on the TJBot, please refer to this [blog post for instructions](http://ibm.biz/train-tjbot-series) on how to do so.
 Import the [JSON flow](tjbotflow.json).
 Here's what the Node-RED flow looks like.